asterinas/asterinas/docs/src/osdk/reference/commands/build.md

 Whether to strip the built kernel ELF using `rust-strip`
 - `--scheme <SCHEME>`:
 Select the specific configuration scheme provided in the OSDK manifest
+- `--encoding <FORMAT>`:
+Denote the encoding format for kernel self-decompression

 ## Examples